 Here at the Therapist Development Center, we understand the science of learning.
 All of our materials are conveyed in a way to maximize performance on the actual exam you are going to take.
 Every moment you study with our materials you will feel yourself learning.
 Neurons in your brain will be making new connections and throwing a big “you’re going to pass this test” party in your head.
 And not only will you pass, you’ll actually learn a lot in the process!

 Think our straightforward, sensible approach could help you PASS your social work or MFT exam?
 If you’re preparing for a social work exam, check out our Social Work Study Materials.
-If you’re preparing for an MFT exam, check out our MFT Study Materials.
+If you’re preparing for an MFT exam, check out our MFT Study Materials or learn more about our LCSW Law & Ethics Exam prep program.
 Learn more about our offerings at The Therapist Development Center.

 Looking for more practice questions and some study tips?
 Check out our new Social Work Exam Study Guide: